 Now you need to take a step back and be critical yourself.
 Was there a quarter or semester that you got some poor grades?
 These issues need to be explained.
 Was there a reason why you were too busy for an arm’s length list of extracurricular activities?
 Explain what went wrong, what obstacle you faced, and how you worked to overcome that challenge.
 Addressing the improvements you made (boosting your GPA, retaking a class, etc.) is an excellent strategy for your personal statement.
 You really do want to emphasize the steps you took and the self-development and self-awareness that you gained as a result.
 Medical schools love to see that level of maturity and self-reflection.

 Tread carefully!
 It’s a mistake to focus exclusively on your perceived weaknesses.
 You want to give the admissions committee positive reasons to accept you.
 Let them know why you’re going to make a great doctor as opposed to only addressing the weaknesses in your profile that may keep you out.
 What are the stories that you can tell?
 What experiences have you had that will tell somebody, “Hey, I have the qualities and the personal traits that will make me a great doctor.”
 Frame your weaknesses as stepping stones to increased strength.
 Don’t be defensive; be confident that you were able to face your challenges and overcome them.

-Our expert admissions consultants can help you identify your weaknesses, address them, and then create an application that still makes you shine.
+Our expert admissions consultants can help you identify your weaknesses, address them, and then craft an application that makes you shine.
 Check out our Medical School Admissions Consulting Services and learn how we can help you get ACCEPTED!

 • 5 Fatal Flaws to Avoid in Your Med School and Secondary Essays, a free guide